 🤔 Do I need an SD card?

 Short answer, yes.
 An SD card is needed for virtually every camera on this list.
-An SD card is simply a memory card that will let you save your photos and video you capture.
+An SD card is simply a memory card that will let you save the photos and video you capture.

 You'll need one in the camera to take any photos, but you can easily remove them when you want to transfer photos to your computer or other devices.

-Some cameras (like the GoPro Hero8) will use a microSD card, which is essentially the same thing only a smaller format.
+Some cameras (like the GoPro Hero8) will use a microSD card, which is essentially the same thing, only a smaller format.